 Two high-end, wood-burning Middle Eastern restaurants have attracted national notice over the past few years: Albi, in Navy Yard, and Maydan, just north of the U Street corridor.
 On H Street NE, Trinidadian-themed Cane is known for pimento-smoked jerk chicken wings, whole fried snapper escovitch, and doubles (fry bread, stewed chickpeas, spicy chutneys) that offer a high-end version of the Caribbean specialties found in carryouts along Georgia Avenue NW.
-Its 2019 Eater DC Chef of the Year Peter Prime now co-leads the kitchen at Caribbean-themed Bammy’s along the Anacostia River.
+The cuisine also has a home at sit-down St. James on 14th Street NW.

 D.C. is also home to some of the largest populations of Ethiopian and Salvadoran expats in the nation.
 Ethiopian favorites such as beef or lamb tibs and stewed chicken doro wat at the Habesha Market or Dukem in the Little Ethiopia area of Ninth Street NW and at Chercher a few blocks south.
 French-trained chef Elias Taddesse mixes Ethiopian traditions into American classics with a new spice-blasted carryout in Shaw called Doro Soul Food.
 Find Salvadoran pupusas at Gloria’s in Columbia Heights, El Tamarindo in Adams Morgan, or El Rinconcito near the convention center.